Morsinaldo/water_bottle_mlflow/README.md

 ```
 __Note__: Run mlflow commands in the project's root folder.

 The output of this component generates the fine tuned model for our project's task and the encoder of the target variable.
 In this case I used only the `LabelEncoder`, but if you look at the logs of this step you will notice that it is giving a higher weight to the Overflowing class.
 I encourage you to try using a different encoder than mine to try to improve the model results and also to use a different pre-trained model.

-Finally, over 50 epochs, the following result was obtained:
+:pushpin: __Important__ : It is important to mention that the training environment is not supporting installation of the libraries needed to run on the GPU yet, because of a bug in the .yml file build.
+However, once the environment is created, you can activate it and perform the installation.
+For more details please visit the Pytorch website.
+I hope to be able to fix this in future updates.

 ### Test